 - Reactions to other medications.
 EPP does NOT cause porphyria ‘attacks’ as a complication of taking certain medicines and anaesthetics, unlike some of the other types of porphyria.
 Some doctors and pharmacists confuse EPP with these other porphyrias and may tell you to avoid certain medicines.
 In general, you can take whatever medicines your health requires (the only medication to be cautious about, in the way described below, is iron).

 - Surgical operations.
 In general, surgical operations are not a special concern in EPP.
-The exception is for EPP patients who have severe liver disease: burn injuries to skin and internal organs exposed to the strong lights found in operating theatres.
-This is particularly the case in those with liver failure.
+The exception is for EPP patients who have severe liver disease: burn injuries to skin and internal organs can happen from the strong lights found in operating theatres.
 If in doubt, seek advice from a specialist porphyria service.

 - Laser treatments for hair removal or eye surgery have not been a problem in protoporphyria.
 However, before hair removal treatment, the doctor may irradiate a small area of the skin to be treated for the length of time it will take to do the hair removal to ascertain if the patient would react.

 - Beta-carotene.
 This is derived from the chemical that makes carrots orange.
-Some people with EPP find that taking beta-carotene capsules is helpful.
-The capsules are available on prescription (supplier details are given at the end of the sheet), are taken by mouth, and usually give the skin a slightly orange colour.
+Some people with EPP do find that taking beta-carotene capsules is helpful, but overall, there is no proof that they are an effective treatment.
 This medicine is considered to be safe, but may occasionally cause a slight tummy upset.
 Large studies showed there may also be an increased risk of lung cancer in smokers.
-Beta-carotene is available on prescription, and the dosage required may be up to 200mg per day, is taken by mouth and usually gives the skin a slightly orange colour.
+Beta-carotene is available on prescription, the dosage required may be up to 200mg per day, is taken by mouth and usually gives the skin a slightly orange colour.
 In the UK, the only licensed preparation is a 3mg capsule.
-Higher strength preparations are available via a company called IDIS (30 mg capsule), or 25 mg capsule from Durbin PLC.
+Higher strength preparations are available via a company called Clinigen (15 mg capsule).
 As these preparations do not have a product licence in the UK, they are imported from abroad and the companies require written confirmation from your consultant of the reason why these higher strength capsules are required.
 This is to satisfy the Medicines Control Agency that there is a need to import the product even though a licensed product is available in the UK.
-The contact details for IDIS can be found at: idispharma.com/ and Durbin PLC at: www.durbin.co.uk.

 - Phototherapy.
 Narrow-band UVB and PUVA therapy are types of ultraviolet light treatment used in dermatology departments.
 They involve careful exposure to artificial ultraviolet light, usually three times a week for about five weeks in the spring.
 Induced light tolerance is thought to work by causing a physical change i.e. allowing the skin to thicken slightly and develop a tan.
 This acts as a natural sun block and may improve tolerance to sun exposure over the summer.
-Although home phototherapy is not widely available in the UK yet, this is likely to change in the near future.
+This treatment is helpful to some patients.

 Where can I get more information about EPP?

 As EPP is so uncommon, many general practitioners will have had little experience of dealing with it.
-Most people with EPP will be seen by a dermatologist, but if they too have little personal experience of the problem, then they may refer you to a colleague with expertise for investigations and discussion.
-If you are concerned about the likelihood of passing the condition onto your children, you may be referred to a geneticist for information about this complex area.
+Most people affected by EPP will be seen by a dermatologist, but if they too have little personal experience of the problem, then they may refer you to a colleague with expertise for investigations and discussion.
+If you are concerned about the likelihood of passing the condition onto your children, you may be referred to a geneticist for information about this.
 There are a number of other sources of information, most of which are on the Internet.
 Most give details about all forms of porphyria, although a few specialise just in EPP.

 British Porphyria Association